🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Free Electron Approximation

-This is the simplest model that treats valence electrons in metals as "freely moving particles."
+This is the simplest model, which treats the valence electrons in a metal as "freely moving particles".
 Electrons move freely through the lattice of atomic nuclei, and scattering occurs due to lattice vibrations (phonons) and impurities.

-Equation of motion for electrons in an electric field $\mathbf{E}$:
+The equation of motion for an electron in an electric field $\mathbf{E}$:

 $$ m^* \frac{d\mathbf{v}}{dt} = -e\mathbf{E} - \frac{m^*\mathbf{v}}{\tau} $$